JonKing93/Paleo-DA-Hackathon--October-2022/source/next-steps.rst

 After the workshop (or if you finish early), try experimenting with other tools in the DASH toolbox.
 Some possible ideas include:

+* Compare the time to update the ensemble mean vs. mean and deviations
 * Run the demos with a different localization radius
 * Run the demos with inflation instead of localization
 * LGM Demo: Use ``PSM.estimate`` to generate validation proxies from the updated ensemble